 (a) Election and Term - A council president shall be nominated and elected by and from the voters at large at each biennial election to serve for a term of two years, beginning on the first business day of January following the election and until a successor is qualified.

-(b) Powers and Duties - The council president shall be recognized as the official head of the town for all ceremonial purposes and shall be recognized by the courts for the purposes of serving civil process.
+(b) Powers and Duties - The council president shall be recognized as the official head of the city for all ceremonial purposes and shall be recognized by the courts for the purposes of serving civil process.

-The council president shall be the presiding officer of the town council.
-The council president shall have no power of veto but shall have the same powers as any other member of the town council to vote upon all measures coming before it.
-The council president shall perform such other duties consistent with the office as may be provided by charter, by ordinance, or by vote of the town council.
+The council president shall be the presiding officer of the city council.
+The council president shall have no power of veto but shall have the same powers as any other member of the city council to vote upon all measures coming before it.
+The council president shall be responsible for coordinating the development of council goals and policies, and for facilitating the development, periodic review, and updating of a long-term vision for the city, in collaboration with the council, the city manager, and members of the public.
+The council may vote to designate the council president the council’s temporary spokesperson during emergencies or for specific topics, and the council may also vote to revoke such designation.
+The council president shall perform such other duties consistent with the office as may be provided by charter, by ordinance, or by vote of the city council.

-The council president shall also serve as a member of the school committee.
+The council president shall also serve as a member of the school committee and shall update the council regularly on school committee matters.
 The officer provided for in this section shall be referred to as "council president", but ballots used in electing the said office shall contain the words "council president and member of school committee."

-(c) Council Vice President - As soon as practicable after the councillors elect have been qualified following each biennial election, the town council shall elect from among its members a vice president who shall act as president during the absence or disability of the council president.
+(c) Council Vice President - As soon as practicable after the councilors elect have been qualified following each biennial election, the city council shall elect from among its members a vice president who shall act as president during the absence or disability of the council president.

 SECTION 2-3 COMPENSATION, EXPENSES.

-(a) Salary - The town council may, by ordinance, provide an annual salary for its members.
-No ordinance increasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months of the term for which town councillors are elected, and it provides that such salary is to take effect with the organization of the town government following the next biennial election.
+(a) Salary - The city council may, by ordinance, provide an annual salary for its members.
+No ordinance increasing or decreasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months of the term for which city councilors are elected, and it provides that such salary is to take effect with the organization of the city government following the next biennial election.

 (b) Expenses - Subject to appropriation, the council members shall be entitled to reimbursement of their actual and necessary expenses incurred in the performance of their duties.